reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 Creating Carriage Returns and New Lines
 ---------------------------------------

-RST does not obey carriage returns.
+The language, rst, does not obey carriage returns.
 Here is an example of just using carriage returns:

-  This text will
+  | This text will
-  Be
+  | Be
-  Rendered
+  | Rendered
-  All on a single
+  | All on a single
-  Line like this
+  | Line like this

 It will look like this on the web:
 This text will Be Rendered All on a single Line like this